-The total pension liabilities in the June 30, 2020 actuarial valuations were determined using the following actuarial assumptions:
+The total pension liabilities in the June 30, 2021 actuarial valuations were determined using the following actuarial assumptions:

 Miscellaneous

-Valuation Date June 30, 2021

-Measurement Date June 30, 2022
+Valuation Date June 30, 2021 Measurement Date June 30, 2022

 Actuarial Cost Method Entry-Age Normal Cost Method

 Actuarial Assumptions:

-Discount Rate 6.90%
+Discount Rate 6.90% Inflation 2.30%

-Inflation 2.50%

 Salary Increases Varies by entry age and service

-Mortality Rate Table Derived using CalPERS' membership data for all
+Mortality Rate Table Derived using CalPERS' membership data for all funds (1)

-- funds (1)

-Postretirement Benefit Increase Contract COLA up to 2.50% Until Purchasing Power
+Postretirement Benefit Increase Contract COLA up to 2.30% Until Purchasing Power applies 2.30% thereafter

 Protection Allowance Floor on Purchasing Power

-applies 2.50% thereafter

-(1) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report located on the CalPERS website.
+(1) The mortality table used was developed based on CalPERS-specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period 2000 to 2019, including updates to salary increase, mortality and retirement rates.
 The Experience Study can be found on the CalPERS' website under Forms and Publications.